artnc/personal-website/src/blog/_posts/2024-09-25-camino-de-santiago.md

 title: The Camino de Santiago in a Million Easy Steps
 ---

 I just spent 34 days walking the [Camino de Santiago](https://en.wikipedia.org/wiki/Camino_de_Santiago), a medieval pilgrimage route that starts in France and runs 800 km across Spain to the tomb of St. James the Apostle in Santiago de Compostela.
-This UNESCO-recognized tradition began in the 9th century and is now undertaken, at least in part, by around half a million people every year.
+This UNESCO-recognized tradition began 1200 years ago and is now undertaken, at least in part, by around half a million people every year.

 ![](/img/camino-village.jpg)